tmsasikumar/deserve/README.md

 * The player class has an option to randomly choose a position which is mentioned in extension

+* for release 2 second player is made as computer and made to choose positions

 * The game is designed with separate components like board, grid, players

 * Unit tests are written for scenarios.